|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3) The primary coolant density stratifies so that the hottest coolant is at the top;

-4) A FNR contains fuel bundle control portions that actuators move in and out of the reactor core zone;
+4) A FNR contains fuel bundle control portions that actuators move in and out of the reactor core zone to set the reactor operating temperature;

 5) Natural circulation causes the primary coolant to circulate;